Weetabix is a brand of cereals that is quite popular in the UK.

-- Meat (including poultry, fish, squid, and even insects) ;
+- meat (including poultry, fish, squid, or even insects) ;

 So whether or not you consume Weetabix depends on your definition of veganism.

 Unfortunately, not every Weetabix product is suitable for vegans.

 You have several Weetabix products that are vegan, like the Original Weetabix, the Organic Weetabix, Banana Weetabix, and Chocolate Weetabix, but others like Weetabix Protein and Weetabix Crispy Minis are not vegan.

 Unfortunately, they contain vitamin D3, which is typically derived from an animal source.